-Create a week’s worth of lunches in under 30 minutes that are tasty and easy to make.
+Create a week’s worth of lunches in under 30 minutes that are tasty and easy to make salads in jars.

 It’s these time when it is easy to cheat or get off track.
 Having something ready made and healthy with a scoop of protein makes all the difference.
 I decide what I am going to prepare on Sunday or Monday and I add the ingredients to my shopping order.